bitwarden/contributing-docs/docs/contributing/feature-flags.md

 :::tip When should I request the flags in LaunchDarkly?

-As a general rule, feature flag should be requested for creation in LaunchDarkly as part of merging the code using the flag into the `master` branch.
+As a general rule, feature flags should be requested for creation in LaunchDarkly as part of merging the code using the flag into a mainline branch.
 Since local development and QA testing with their self-hosted instances will use local data sources, the first time that a flag in LaunchDarkly would be referenced is when the code is deployed to a cloud environment.